‘Your body, my choice’: Attacks on women surge on social media following election

 New York (CNN) — Sexist and abusive attacks on women, like “your body, my choice” and “get back to the kitchen,” have surged across social media since Donald Trump’s reelection, according to an analysis from the Institute for Strategic Dialogue.

 An X post from White nationalist and Holocaust denier Nick Fuentes last Tuesday night saying, “Your body, my choice.
-Forever,” has been viewed more than 90 million times and reposted 35 million times.
+Forever,” has been viewed more than 90 million times and reposted more than 35,000 times.
 Between Thursday and Friday, the ISD recorded a 4,600% increase in mentions of the phrase on X. And a number of women on TikTok posted videos saying their comments had been filled with users posting the phrase.

 “Nick Fuentes” was still trending on X and TikTok on Monday.
 The phrase “we own your body” was also trending on TikTok, although many of the videos featured women pushing back on the trend.

-Note: Correction: A previous version of this story misstated the number of reposts of an X post by Nick Fuentes.
-It is more than 35,000.